-10.1 Is the use of portable heaters avoided as far as practicable? \boxtimes Yes No If portable heaters are used: 10.2 Is the use of the more hazardous type (e.g. radiant bar fires or LPG appliances) avoided? \boxtimes N/A Yes No 10.3 Are suitable measures taken to minimize the hazard of ignition of combustible materials?
-N/A Yes No 10.4 Are fixed heating installations subject to regular maintenance? \boxtimes N/A Yes No
+10.1 Is the use of portable heaters avoided as far as practicable? $\boxtimes$ Yes No If portable heaters are used: 10.2 Is the use of the more hazardous type (e.g. radiant bar fires or LPG appliances) avoided? $\boxtimes$ N/A Yes No 10.3 Are suitable measures taken to minimize the hazard of ignition of combustible materials?
+N/A $\boxtimes$ Yes No 10.4 Are fixed heating installations subject to regular maintenance? $\boxtimes$ N/A Yes No

 10.1 - No portable heaters were observed in the c ommor n area ıs.
-10.4 - This report does not cover any fixed heating in the flats however it is advised that these are regularly checked and the results recorded.
-11. C ooking 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
-N/A \boxtimes Yes No More specifically: 11.2 Filters changed and ductwork cleaned regularly? \boxtimes N/A Yes No 11.3 Suitable extinguishing appliances available? \boxtimes N/A Yes No Comments: There is no cooking in any of the common ar eas 12.
+10.4 - This report does not cover any fixed had advised that these are regularly checked and - er it i S 11.
+C ooking 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
+N/A $\boxtimes$ Yes No More specifically: 11.2 Filters changed and ductwork cleaned regularly? $\boxtimes$ N/A Yes No 11.3 Suitable extinguishing appliances available? $\boxtimes$ N/A Yes No Comments: There is no cooking in any of the common ar eas 12.
 L ightning 12.1 Do the premises have a lightning protection system?
-Yes \boxtimes No Comments: Inspection 23 rd March 2016 showed no lightr recommended one. ning p rotectio n to t he bui lding but 13.
-H ousekeeping 13.1 Is the standard of housekeeping adequate? \boxtimes Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? \boxtimes Yes No
+Yes $\boxtimes$ No Comments: No evidence of lighting protection to the build inspection. ding p rovided at th e time of the Э 13.
+H ousekeeping 13.1 Is the standard of housekeeping adequate? $\boxtimes$ Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? $\boxtimes$ Yes No

 13.3 Avoidance of unnecessary accumulation of combustible materials or waste?
-N/A Yes \boxtimes No 13.4 Avoidance of inappropriate storage of combustible materials?
-Yes \boxtimes No 13.5 Appropriate storage of hazardous materials?
-N/A \boxtimes Yes No Comments: 13.2 - The practice of closing off the bottom of the bin chute when the containers below are full must cease.
+N/A Yes $\boxtimes$ No 13.4 Avoidance of inappropriate storage of combustible materials?
+Yes $\boxtimes$ No 13.5 Appropriate storage of hazardous materials?
+N/A Yes $\boxtimes$ No Comments: 13.2 - The practice of closing off the bottom of the bin chute when the containers below are full must cease.
 This action allows combustibles to build up within the bin chute which could contribute to any potential fire ignition source being disposed down the chute.
 This policy needs to be reviewed.
 13.3 - There is an unnecessary accumulation of combustibles on the open balconies outside of the flat doors.
 This should be accessed and the appropriate action taken to limit this practice to an acceptable level.
-13.4 - A number of combustible materials are being stored in the pump room and the stair case leading to the lift motor room.
-These should be removed.
-14. H azards Introduced by Outside Contra ctor s and Buil ding Wor ks 14.1 Are fire safety conditions imposed on outside contractors? \boxtimes Yes No 14.2 Is there satisfactory control over works carried out on the premises by outside contractors (including "hot work" permits)? \boxtimes Yes No 14.3 If there are in-house maintenance personnel, are suitable precautions taken during "hot work", including use of "hot work" permits?
-N/A \boxtimes Yes No
+13.4 - A number of combustible materials are being stored in the cleaner's room (external building).
+These should be removed and then managed.
+13.5 - The gas container stored in the pump room should be removed.
+14. H azards Introduced by Outside Contra ctor s and Buil ding Wor ks 14.1 Are fire safety conditions imposed on outside contractors? $\boxtimes$ Yes No 14.2 Is there satisfactory control over works carried out on the premises by outside contractors (including "hot work" permits)? $\boxtimes$ Yes No 14.3 If there are in-house maintenance personnel, are suitable precautions taken during "hot work", including use of "hot work" permits?
+N/A $\boxtimes$ Yes No